Did your pension manager vote for better climate disclosure?

 Pension members asked their pension funds to vote for climate-related resolutions at companies the pensions own.
 Find out how your pension voted.

-The ten largest public pension funds in Canada control over $2 trillion in assets across the economy.
+The ten largest public pension funds in Canada control over $2 trillion in assets across the global economy.
 That’s what makes pensions such an important lever in moving the world toward a zero emissions future.

 In the spring of 2024, pension plan members used Shift’s online tools to encourage their pension funds to use this influence.
 Pension members asked their funds to use their ownership stakes and vote for better climate disclosure at the annual general meetings (AGMs) of Toronto-Dominion Bank (TD), Royal Bank of Canada (RBC) and Enbridge.
 Information about the resolutions can be found here and here.